Jt80149/dotfiles/homefiles.md

 30 okay aliases
 70 more aliases

-- I ended up choosing to go with creating a ~/.bash_aliases file.
+- I ended up just going with editing the ~/bashrc file and added my aliases from there.

 ![part of task 1](https://github.com/user-attachments/assets/1586af98-03b3-4123-aee0-58cb8ab529ce)